gladys-pascual/stockfinder/README.md

 ### As a user, I want to see the list of suggested results as I type my query.

-- Loading
-- Auto complete search (dev link)
-- Debounce, only call API after 0.5 sec stopping typing (onchange)
+- As the user types in their input, a the first five suggested companies that corresponds to the input will be given, using the onChange in the input.
+- To avoid calling the API on every change, which is typing every letter, a debounce function from this [article](https://levelup.gitconnected.com/debounce-in-javascript-improve-your-applications-performance-5b01855e086) was used to ensure that only after 0.5 seconds of onChange will the API be called.
+- As the user clicks on the desired stock, handleItemClick function is called, whcih sets the selectedCompany state to the chosen company, and the user is routed to the stock page, with the url of `/quote/${item.symbol}` using react-router-dom.
+The symbol now available in the URL will be used to call the API needed for the stock page.
+- More information about react-router-dom is available in the Frameworks, Libraries & Programs used below.

 ### As a user, I want to see general current market news.

+- The [Market News API from Finnhub](https://finnhub.io/docs/api/market-news) was used to get the latest market news.

+  In News.js:

-- Wrote function that capitalize first letter of category.
+  - A function was written to capatilize the first leter of the category (from line 7).
   - Added conditional rendering on class names of category.
 If category is top news, its color will be red.
-If it's business, color is blue.
+If it's business, color is blue. (from line 22)
-- Loading - better user expereince.
-If API hasn't loaded yet, component 'Loading' will be shown to let user know that page is being loaded (show picture)
+  - If the Market News API hasn't loaded yet, the LoadingMarketNews.js component will be loaded to let user know that page is being loaded (show picture)

 ### As a user, I want to see a graph of the cost of stocks within a certain timeline.

-- Price heading
-  - call APIs for information
-  - convert IPO
-  - convert market cap
-- Graph
-  - too many data on x axis, when window size is smaller than 1000, remove data label.
-Can hover to see data.
+- The [Stock Candles](https://finnhub.io/docs/api/stock-candles) API was used to get the data needed to show the cost of stocks within certain timelines.
+- By default, 5 day graph is shown.
+Buttons are used to change between 5 days (5D), 1 month (1M), 3 months (3M), 1 year (1Y) and 5 years (5Y).
+- The [Line chart](https://nivo.rocks/line) from nivo was used to plot the graphs of stock prices.
+To ensure responsiveness, when window is smaller than 1000 px, the x-axis data label is not visible for visual appearance and better user experience.

 ### As a user, I want to see the current news about the company/stock.

+- The [Company News](https://finnhub.io/docs/api/company-news) API was used.
+- The News.js component was used for both the Market News, and the Compnay News.

 ### As a user, I want to see the current analysis for the stock.

+- The [Recommendation Trends](https://finnhub.io/docs/api/recommendation-trends) API was used to get informaion about the recommendation of analysts on whether the stock is a strong buy, buy, hold, sell, or strong sell.
+A [bar chart](https://nivo.rocks/bar/) from nivo library was used to show a percentage of this data.
+- Information about the total number of analysts and the date to which the analysis was made is provided as well.
+- The recommendation is written in text, which uses the colour that matches its corresponding bar from the chart.

 ### As a user, I want to be able to use the application across all devices (PC, tablet, and mobile)

-- Ensure responsiveness on all device sizes by using media queries.
 - Use of media queries that has various screensize breakpoints to ensure that all the pages of the website looks good at all screen sizes.

 ### Accessibility